lzina/Car/README.md

 # Car
-exercise Cars 2
+exercise Cars 3

 created by zina liker

-Optimize Car class using references instead of pointers where applicable.
+Improve your Car class by adding const where applicable

 run application, insert details for two cars and see which car is newer and which has bigger engine